thauvette/strength-tracker/README.md

 TODO: bar weight and plates need to come from settings.

+TODO: split new wendler into two steps

+TODO: add tabs to Exercise History

 TODO: more stats on exercise view

 TODO: auto open next wendler day.